Adopt a zero trust network model for security

 Calico policy store

-Calico network policy is designed to be flexible to fit many different security paradigms, so it can express, for example, both Zero Trust Network-style whitelists as well as legacy paradigms like zones.
+Calico network policy is designed to be flexible to fit many different security paradigms, so it can express, for example, both Zero Trust Network-style allow-lists as well as legacy paradigms like zones.
 You can even layer both of these approaches on top of one another without creating a maintenance mess by composing multiple policy documents.

 The How To section of this document explains how to write policy specifically in the style of Zero Trust Networks.
 Conceptually, you will begin by denying all network flows by default, then add rules that allow the specific expected flows that make up your application.
 When you finish, only legitimate application flows are allowed and all others are denied.